 Field Operations — Regional Directors and Protective Security Advisors

-Regional Directors and Protective Security Advisors (PSAs) are on-site critical infrastructure and vulnerability assessment specialists deployed in 50 states and Puerto Rico.
-They coordinate vulnerability assessments and training, support incident management, and provide a vital communication channel between state and local officials, private sector owners and operators, and the Department.
+Regional Directors and Protective Security Advisors (PSAs) are on-site critical infrastructure and vulnerability assessment specialists deployed in all 50 states and Puerto Rico.
+They coordinate voluntary vulnerability assessments and training, support incident management, and provide a vital communication channel between state and local officials, private sector owners and operators, and the Department.
 PSAs also play a pivotal role in the Office of Infrastructure Protection’s initiative to increase critical infrastructure protection and resilience on a regional level.
-Learn more.

 PSAs also support development of the national risk picture by identifying, assessing, monitoring, and minimizing risk to critical infrastructure at the state, local, and regional level.

 The Office for Bombing Prevention (OBP) leads the Department of Homeland Security's efforts to implement the National Policy for Countering Improvised Explosive Devices and enhance the nation's ability to prevent, protect against, respond to, and mitigate the use of explosives against critical infrastructure; the private sector; and federal, state, local, tribal, and territorial entities.

 Critical Infrastructure Vulnerability Assessments

 The Protective Security Coordination Division develops and deploys an assessment methodology for a broad range of facilities and projects to identify critical infrastructure vulnerabilities, support collaborative security planning, and provide recommendations to enhance protective measures and risk mitigation strategies.